Transfer Station Permit

-Time to issue the permit will also be dependant on location of the site and also the type of permit applied for.
-A bespoke permit can take up to two years.
+Time to issue the permit will also therefore be dependant on location of the site and also the type of permit applied for.
+A bespoke permit therefore can take up to two years.
 Standard rules usually take between 4-7 months.

 - Fire prevention plan

 - Site condition report

 - Energy surveys

 - Habitats surveys

 We have a FAQ section on our homepage.
 Here you can also review some of the frequently asked questions about applying for an environmental permit.
 The process is not straight always forward because of the technical input required.